test 33

 40 Okla.
 Stat.
 Ann. § 198.1, et. seq.

-Private companies Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions).
+Employees of any employer Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions).
+Wage differentials can only be based on seniority, a defined merit system or a factor other than sex as specified.

 Oregon Discriminatory wage rates based on sex